A classification of neighborhoods around leaves of a singular foliation: Introduction

-Singular foliations deserve their names, because they induce a partition of the manifold by immersed submanifolds called \emph{leaves} \cite{Hermann,Stepan1,Sussmann1}.
-We intend here to complete a classification along a leaf $L$.
+Singular foliations deserve their name, because they induce a partition of the manifold by immersed submanifolds called \emph{leaves} \cite{Hermann,Stepan1,Sussmann1}.
+We intend here to complete a classification of all singular foliations in a neighborhood of a leaf $L$.
 This is a continuation of two articles of the second author with Leonid Ryvkin.
 In \cite{LGR}, an equivalent of the monodromy for singular leaves was constructed, while \cite{Ryvkin2} addressed the formal linearization problem, \textit{i.e.}\ Levi-Malcev theorems.
 Also, a classification in the codimension one case was recently completed by Francis in \cite{PhD_Francis,francis2023singular}, and a classification for vector fields tangent up to order $k$ of a given submanifold was recently completed by Bischoff, del Pino, and Witte in \cite{BDW}.
-We recover these classifications, at least their formal equivalent.
+We recover these classifications, at least their formal equivalent. \begin{blue} There is probably also a relation with \cite{macdonald2021hierarchies, macdonald2021holonomy}: we construct (albeit formally) the diffeologies that appear in these articles, but we do not need to insist on the holonomy groupoid itself. \end{blue}

-To understand what such a semi-local classification can achieve, recall that a basic result for singular foliations states that "if one travels along a leaf, one always sees the same landscape through the window".
+To understand what a classification in a neighborhood of a leaf can achieve, recall that a basic result for singular foliations states that "if one travels along a leaf, one always sees the same landscape through the window".
 More precisely, there is a splitting theorem: For a leaf of codimension $d$, there is a well-defined (germ or $\infty $-jet of) singular foliation $\mathcal T_0 $ on a neighborhood of $0$ in $\mathbb R^{d} $ such that, near every point of the leaf, $\mathcal F $ is simply the direct product of this leaf with that transverse singular foliation $\mathcal T_0 $.
 This $\mathcal T_0 $ is constant along the leaf, and does not depend on any choice.
 We call the (germ or $\infty $-jet of) singular foliation $\mathcal T_0 $ the \emph{transverse model}.
 We address the following question:

 \begin{questionIntro} Given a manifold $L$ and a singular foliation $ \mathcal T_0$ near $0$ on $ \mathbb R^d $, how many singular foliations admit $L$ as leaf and $ \mathcal T_0$ as a transverse model?
 How to classify them? \end{questionIntro}